StunningLlama/Physics/README.md

 *   **Ground:** Specifies the point relative to which probes measure voltage (optional).
 *   **Delete probe:** Click to delete a probe.
 *   **Replace:** Draw over other materials.
+*   **Plot bands:** Click and drag to specify the region being plotted.
+The plot contains the conduction and valence energy levels as well as the quasi-Fermi levels of electrons in the bands.
+*   **Plot scalar field:** Click and drag to make a plot of the currently selected scalar field.
+*   **Plot carriers:** Click and drag to make a plot of the number density of electrons and holes.
+*   **Flashlight:** Click to shine a light on the region under the cursor.
 *   **Line:** Click and drag to make a line.
 *   **Fill:** Fill a region.
 *   **Erase:** Erase.